Intrapersonal Dynamics

 Insecurity changes how you behave, which changes how others respond, which reinforces the insecurity.
 It creates feedback loops that are difficult to escape.

-You seek constant validation.
+You might constantly seek validation.
 Because your sense of worth feels unstable, you need external confirmation that you’re acceptable.
 You fish for compliments, overexplain yourself, apologize excessively, or pretend to be competent to prove you belong.
 But external validation never sticks.
 It feels good temporarily, then fades, and you need more.
 You become dependent on approval to feel okay, which makes you more insecure, not less.

-You interpret ambiguity as rejection.
+Maybe you interpret ambiguity as rejection.
 Someone doesn’t text back immediately?
 They’re upset with you.
 A conversation feels slightly off?
 You said something wrong.
 A colleague is quiet in a meeting?
 They think you’re incompetent.
 Insecurity fills gaps in information with the worst possible interpretation, then treats that interpretation as fact.

-You become hypervigilant.
+Perhaps you become hypervigilant.
 You scan every interaction for signs of judgment, rejection, or confirmation of inadequacy.
 A raised eyebrow, a pause before someone responds, a joke you don’t quite get.
 These ambiguous social cues become evidence that you’re failing.
 You’re not actually experiencing reality, you’re experiencing your anxiety about reality.

 Root